 - There is no substitute for quality materials and workmanship.
-Should cuts be required for testing purposes, take cuts before the membrane is installed so that proper and adequate repairs can be made. - Take test cuts to verify the existing roof construction and condition.
-Three test cuts should be made for roofs under 100 squares (929 sq. m) and one test cut per 100 squares (929 sq. m) above the minimum amount. - 3.
-GAF will not comment on the results of any test cut that cannot be shown to be statistically representative of the roofing system. - The party requesting the taking of test cuts from roof must assume all responsibility for any detrimental effects of said test cuts. - I. Remove abandoned equipment and equipment supports. - J. Raise equipment supports to allow the installation of fullheight flashings.
+Should cuts be required for testing purposes, take cuts before the membrane is installed so that proper and adequate repairs can be made. - 2.
+Take test cuts to verify the existing roof construction and condition.
+Three test cuts should be made for roofs under 100 squares (929 sq. m) and one test cut per 100 squares (929 sq. m) above the minimum amount. - GAF will not comment on the results of any test cut that cannot be shown to be statistically representative of the roofing system. - 4.
+The party requesting test cuts from roof must assume all responsibility for any detrimental effects of said test cuts. - I. Remove abandoned equipment and equipment supports. - J. Raise equipment supports to allow the installation of full-height flashings. - K. The RhinoBond® Attrachment System should not be used to re-cover over coal tar pitch roofs.
+The "cold flow" characteristics of coal tar can allow coal tar to flow through new holes and penetrations in the deck and/or to seep down around fasteners into the building. - L. Extended-length guaranteed systems are not permitted/allowed in re-cover applications.